April 2, 2015

 2:00 pm - 3:30 pm

-The Center on Global Energy Policy hosted a presentation and discussion with Center Fellow Dr. Joseph Aldy on fossil fuel subsidies around the world.
-Dr. Aldy illustrated the energy, environmental, and economic impacts of fossil fuel subsidies, described the political economy that sustains these policies, and discussed the potential opportunities to reform fuel subsidies, especially during a time of low oil prices.
+Please join the Center on Global Energy Policy for a presentation and discussion with Center Fellow Dr. Joseph Aldy on fossil fuel subsidies around the world.
+Dr. Aldy will illustrate the energy, environmental, and economic impacts of fossil fuel subsidies, describe the political economy that sustains these policies, and discuss the potential opportunities to reform fuel subsidies, especially during a time of low oil prices.

-After the presentation, Center Inaugural Fellow David Sandalow moderated a panel conversation where Dr. Aldy was joined by:
+After the presentation, Center Director Jason Bordoff will moderate a panel conversation where Dr. Aldy will be joined by:

 Dr. Joseph Aldy is a non-Resident Fellow at the Center on Global Energy Policy and Assistant Professor of Public Policy at the John F. Kennedy School of Government at Harvard University.
 He is also a Visiting Fellow at Resources for the Future, and a Faculty Research Fellow at the National Bureau of Economic Research.
 From 2009-2010, Aldy served as the Special Assistant to the President for Energy and Environment, reporting through both the National Economic Council and the Office of Energy and Climate Change at the White House.